 - 1. Description of the project (limit to 1⁄2 page): Today cyclists are often found illegally riding the wrong way, head-on into vehicular traffic on the west side of the oval.
 Not only is this illegal but is clearly an unsafe condition.
 These cyclists are frequently trying to access facilities like Rockwell Hall, the north side of the LSC, or student housing along Plum Street.
 In hopes of giving cyclists a legal and safe path to get to these destinations, the project entails converting the alleyway between Statistics and the Physics wing of the Engineering building from a dismount zone into a shared use corridor.
 The existing walkway would be separated into a pedestrian lane and a two-way bike path.
 The use of reflective delineators, bollards, railings, striping and signage all commonly used on campus would be implemented into the project for consistent clarity to all users.
-Building occupants who exit out into the corridor are also protected with barrier railings and a designated crosswalk to provide clear site visibility and more predictable movements by pedestrians. - 2.
+Building occupants who exit out into the corridor are also protected with barrier railings and a designated crosswalk to provide clear site visibility and more predictable movements by pedestrians.
+This project has the potential to provide a much needed detour during the construction of the redeveloped Glover Building site and could provide an immediate safety benefit for the campus. - 2.
 Approximate timeline for the project (have you contacted Facilities for a bid and proposed schedule, if applicable?): Facilities management is proposing this project and is directly involved with the proposed costs.
-It is estimated that the project would take 1 month to implement upon receipt of funds.
-The ideal time to construct this would be during the Summer of 2023 when less people are on campus needing to utilize the corridor. - 3.
+It is estimated that the project would take 1.5 months to implement upon receipt of funds.
+The ideal time to construct this would be during the Summer of 2024 when less people are on campus needing to utilize the corridor. - 3.
 Please provide a discussion of how users will be supported (limit to 1⁄2 page): Safety of users is paramount when developing new infrastructure.
 Given the safety concern of users mentioned previously, our proven separated infrastructure is proposed as the best way to serve the campus community.
 Universal access is an additional key parameter for users and all means of mobility must be considered.
 As seen elsewhere on campus, separated trail infrastructure has created a much safer environment for all users.
 Separated trails create clear delineation where different modes need to be and considers the varying speeds that occur.
 Proposed in the design are our standard trail symbols and signage that users have become familiar with elsewhere on campus.
 These signs and symbols will also meet MUTCD standards that are recognized nationally. - 4.
 Please describe the benefits to students in accordance with ATFAB By-Laws (see Article VII, Funding Rules).
 Website: https://atfab.colostate.edu/atfab-bylaws/ One of the main motivations to develop this corridor is based on safety concerns.
 On the surface a dismount zone may seem safer but it is actually difficult for CSUPD to enforce with limited staff and is frequently ignored by users.
 By providing clearly delineated, mode specific travel paths and installing appropriate infrastructure, it is believed that speed can be controlled in a safe manner without having to continue enforcing a dismount zone.
 Students are the frequent user of this corridor as they are trying to access academic classrooms both east and west of this location.
 Providing safe and legal access for this desired movement is a key factor in this design solution.
 As we have demonstrated elsewhere on campus, developing separated infrastructure has made users feel safer and has potentially minimized accidents by clearly defining where different modes should be, based on their relative speed.